Two-person rule: Cryptographic material

-At no time can one person have in his or her possession the combinations or keys to gain lone access to a security container or cryptographic equipment containing COMSEC material.
+At no time can one person have in their possession the combinations or keys to gain lone access to a security container or cryptographic equipment containing COMSEC material.
 Neither can one person have sole possession of COMSEC material that requires TPI security.

 No-lone zone

 A no-lone zone is an area that must be staffed by two or more qualified or cleared individuals at all times.
 The individuals must maintain visual contact with each other and with the component(s) that require the no-lone-zone area designation.
 Such a zone may contain a cryptographic component, weapon system hardware under test, a nuclear weapon, active weapon controls, or other such critical information or devices.

 In the United States Air Force (USAF) policy concerning critical weapons, a no-lone zone is an area for which entry by a single unaccompanied individual is prohibited.
 The two-person concept requires the presence of at least two individuals knowledgeable of the task(s) to be performed; in addition, each individual must be capable of detecting an incorrect or unauthorized procedure on the part of any others regarding the task(s).